UBI FAQ and HOWTO

 And of course, if you have an MTD partition which is already formatted so that sub-pages are used, which means all VID headers sit at offsets 512 (second sub-page of a 2048-byte NAND page), you cannot force UBI to stop using sub-pages (it will fail).
 You may do this only if you are attaching an empty MTD partition, or if the flash is already formatted so that all VID headers are at offset 2048.
 This means that if you use or ubinize, you should avoid using the -s parameter.

-How to implement UBI flasher?
+How do I implement UBI flasher?

 Please, read here